tahoe-lafs/MoveOffTrac/docs/UserStories.md

 I expect to be able to...

 - do everything an "anonymous user" may do
-- propose new issues ("file a ticket")
+- identify an issue with "the Web site"
+- identify an issue with "the documentation"
+- identify an issue with "the software"
-- propose new fixes for issues ("open a Pull Request / Merge Request")
+- propose new fixes for any of the above ("open a Pull Request / Merge Request")
-- participate in discussions of both the above ("add a comment")
+- participate in discussions of any of the above (proposed fixues or issues, including "review")
 - automatically run the tests of any proposed fix ("continuous integration / CI")
 - close an issue (that I created)